polasais/polasais/README.md

 I’ve built projects in Python, C, JavaScript, x86 Assembly, and so on!
 I'm always learning something new (which is currently C++).
 You’ll find school projects, personal experiments, and open-source contributions here.

-Fun fact: Besides for programming languages, I'm obsessed with natural ('human') languages and speak 4 fluently and bits and pieces of over 5 additional ones!

 ## My Programming Languages:

 <p align="center">